afshaan4/algorithms_and_stuff/README.md

 # algorithms_and_stuff

-a collection of algorithms and other interesting programming stuff
+A collection of algorithms and other interesting programming stuff that I find interesting.